 Step 1: Apply to take the MBLEx

-Step 3: Receive the Notice to Schedule (NTS) Email Confirmation
+Step 3: Receive the Authorization to Test (ATT) Email Confirmation

-Step 4: Call or Schedule online with the Pearson VUE nearest you (can not do this without confirmation code in NTS)
+Step 4: Call or Schedule online with the Pearson VUE nearest you (can not do this without confirmation code in ATT)

 Step 5: Schedule and take Exam within 90 Days (after 90 days you must apply and pay fee again)